-Stan Lee, Chris Roberson, Khary Randolph An unpublished writer discovers that the science fiction saga he's been building since childhood is actually very, very real.
+Stan Lee, Chris Roberson and Khary Randolph An unpublished writer discovers that the science fiction saga he’s been building since childhood is actually very, very real.
 And it wants him dead.

 Andre Norton An adventure woven through the post-war struggles of an alien world, with humans caught on both sides, exploring identity, colonialism and prejudice.
 Definitely worth the read.